pixop/video-compare/README.md

 Split screen video comparison tool written in C++14 using FFmpeg libraries and SDL2.

-This tool can be used to visually compare e.g. the effect of codecs and resizing algorithms on two video files played in sync.
-The videos do not have to be the same resolution, but must be the same frame rate.
-A movable slider enables easy viewing of the difference between two files across any region of interest.
+`video-compare` can be used to visually compare e.g. the effect of codecs and resizing algorithms on two video files played in sync.
+The tool is not very restrictive as videos are not required to be the same resolution, color format, container format, codec or duration.
+However, for the best result video files should have the same frame rate.

+A movable slider enables easy viewing of the difference across any region of interest.

+Thanks to the versatility of FFmpeg, it is actually also possible to use `video-compare` to compare two images.
+The common PNG and JPEG formats have been successfully tested to work.

 ![Screenshot](screenshot2.jpg?raw=true)

 Credits
 -------

-This tool was created by Jon Frydensbjerg (email: jon@pixop.com).
+`video-compare` was created by Jon Frydensbjerg (email: jon@pixop.com).
 The code is mainly based on the excellent video player GitHub project: https://github.com/pockethook/player

 Many thanks to the FFmpeg and SDL2 authors.